 How to make an appointment

 Patients can book appointments online.
-In order to book appointments online, you need to register with Patient access.
+In order to book appointments online, you need to register with the NHS App.

 Alternatively, call our main switchboard number to book an appointment.
 Urgent cases will be assessed by the duty doctor on the same day.
 You also have the option to book in advance if this is more convenient for you.

-You can cancel your appointments over the phone, online with patient access or by SMS by replying ‘cancel’ to our automated appointment reminders that you receive if we have your mobile number on file.
+You can cancel your appointments over the phone, online or by SMS by replying ‘cancel’ to our automated appointment reminders that you receive if we have your mobile number on file.

 You will have already been allocated a “Usual Doctor” who is the named doctor in the practice who looks after you.
 Which team you are in depends on who your usual doctor is.